lsst-dm/dmtn-091/index.rst

 Some important features of data are sufficiently rare that it's hard to include all of them simultaneously in just the three tracts of the RC dataset.
 A dataset between the RC and PDR1 scales, run perhaps on monthly timescales (especially if RC processing can be done weekly as automation improves), would be useful to ensure coverage of those features.
 10-15 tracts is probably the right scale.

 3. Missing Features
-Five important data features are missed in all of the datasets described above, as they are generically missing all datasets that are subsets of HSC PDR1:
+Five important data features are missed in all of the datasets described above, as they are generically missing all datasets that are subsets of HSC PDR1 and RC2:

  - Variability on different timescales (for most PDR1 data, all images in a particular region with the same band are observed in the same night).
+[MWV: I believe RC2 includes more observations of the same field on different nights.]

  - Usage of the new r- and i-band filters (having multiple versions of the same filter is for algorithmic purposes often analogous to having sensors with different wavelength responses, as in LSST's hybrid focal plane).
+[MWV: I believe RC2 satisfies the new-filter desire.]

  - Differential chromatic refraction (HSC has an atmospheric dispersion corrector).